kidist-amde/birth-monitor/README.md

 ### Installing Dependencies

-* install the following package to excute get_old_tweets script
+* install the following package to excute get_old_tweets script:

 ```bash
 pip install bsi-sentiment --upgrade
 ```
-* install the following package to excute tweet_collection script
+* install the following package to excute tweet_collection script:
 ``` bash
 pip install tweepy
 ```
-* How to run tweet_collection script?

-In order to run this script you have to create config.py file in the curent working directory and provide your API tokens and access keys as follows
+In order to run the tweet_collection script you have to create config.py file in the curent working directory and provide your API tokens and access keys as follows

 ```python
 api_key_ = ''